Sharing learning intentions

 • referred to throughout a lesson or lesson sequence

-• focussed on what students should learn as a result of the teaching and learning activities
+• focused on what students should learn as a result of the teaching and learning activities

 • used together with success criteria.